 It then pushes the dirty litter into the disposal unit.
 And rest assured, this unit is all sealed!
 Best thing of all?
 Clean litter is left behind for the next toilet visit!

-This brand comes with a unique carbon filter.
+This self-cleaning litter box comes with a unique carbon filter.
 It’s very effective at keeping odors away.
 The motor is rather silent but don’t underestimate it.
 It’s still very powerful.

 - AC power adapter